egregoire23/SupervisedWithR/Principal Components Analysis on Swiss Bank Notes.md

 as they travel along pc1, indicated by having longer arrows.
 It is possible that observations 1, 5, and 6 are outliers.
-It is important to note that this graph only shows the first two principal components, which only captures about 64% of the genuine bank note data.
+It is important to note that this graph only shows the first two principal components, which only capture about 64% of the genuine bank note data.
 A true majority of the data is not captured until principal component 3 is included.